-Piazza Anfiteatro sits in the heart of Lucca and is very aptly named considering it was built atop a ruin of an ancient Roman amphitheater and maintained its elliptical shape.
-The original amphitheater since the 2nd century AC until the construction of the square in Middle Ages.
-In Roman times, the structure stood tall and proud, sheltering the towns gatherings, games and events.
-While the shape changed, its purpose survived, and the piazza remains a center of city’s social life that always bustles with activity.
+Piazza Anfiteatro sits in the heart of Lucca.
+It is very aptly named considering it was built atop a ruin of an ancient Roman amphitheater and maintained its elliptical shape.
+The original amphitheater stood since the 2nd century AC until the construction of the square in Middle Ages.
+To this day, the piazza remains a center of city’s social life that always bustles with activity.
 Naturally, the list of top things to do in Lucca, Italy, starts with this welcoming square.
 The buildings clustering around it respect the elliptic shape, yet, their varying heights give the place a little whimsy.
-With walls featuring shades of cream, yellow, and white, the ambiance is warm and inviting regardless of weather.
 Stop by to relax, grab a coffee or a tasty lunch!

-Lucca boasts a unique feature, unseen in any other Tuscan city: an impeccably preserved ancient city walls and a green park perfect for running, chilling, riding a bike, and enjoying life.
+Lucca boasts a unique feature, unseen in any other Tuscan city: an impeccably preserved ancient city walls and a green park.
 The city walls form a virtually perfect circle around the old town creating 4 kilometers and 223 meters of lovely embankments lined with mighty old trees.
-This network of defense is the creation of the Renaissance period and allows you to stroll around the entire city through a series of well-maintained promenades.
-Plus, the whole wall complex provides a wonderful panoramic point with Lucca’s towers and churches on one side and Alpine peaks on the other.
-So, if you are wondering what to do in Lucca for a day, keep the enchanting walk along the old walls in mind.
+This network of defense is the legacy of the Renaissance period and allows you to stroll around the entire city through a series of well-maintained promenades.
+So, if you are wondering what to do in Lucca for a day, keep the old walls in mind.
 It’s a lovely way to take in the calm atmosphere of this medieval town without the bustle of the crowds.

 Lucca Duomo with one of the most touching sculptures in all of Tuscany or San Pietro Somalis church is also part of the local heritage.
 What makes Lucca all the more special, however, are the ancient walls circling the old town.
 Unlike other Tuscan cities, Lucca preserved its city walls as it grew and modernized.
 Once the walls no longer bore military importance, they became a lovely pedestrian promenade beloved by tourists and locals alike.